-Freshmen studying the natural and social sciences as well as the humanities participate in the innovative and rigorous Kaplan Humanities Scholars Program, a yearlong investigation of "The Good Society."
-Two sets of customdesigned lecture courses and seminars taught by some of the University's best teachers explore long-standing worldwide debates about "The Good Society."
+Freshmen studying the natural and social sciences as well as the humanities participate in the innovative and rigorous Kaplan Humanities Scholars Program, a yearlong investigation of "Humanities in the World."
+Two sets of custom-designed lecture courses and seminars taught by some of the University's best teachers explore long-standing worldwide debates about the role of the humanities.
 Participants read a wide array of texts, consult a diversity of sources, take field trips, and attend performances.
-For more information see www.kaplanscholars.northwestern.edu.
+For more information see www.kaplanscholars .northwestern.edu.